sustainable-computing-io/kepler-doc/docs/installation/kepler.md

 PROMETHEUS_DEPLOY|patch prometheus-related resource (ServiceMonitor, RBAC role, rolebinding) |require prometheus deployment which can be OpenShift integrated or [custom deploy](#deploy-the-prometheus-operator)
-CLUSTER_PREREQ_DEPLOY|deploy prerequisites for kepler on openshift cluster| OPENSHIFT_DEPLOY option set CI_DEPLOY|update proc path for kind cluster using in CI|- ESTIMATOR_SIDECAR_DEPLOY|patch estimator sidecar and corresponding configmap to kepler daemonset|- MODEL_SERVER_DEPLOY|deploy model server and corresponding configmap to kepler daemonset|- TRAIN_DEPLOY|patch online-trainer sidecar to model server| MODEL_SERVER_DEPLOY option set
+CLUSTER_PREREQ_DEPLOY|deploy prerequisites for kepler on openshift cluster| OPENSHIFT_DEPLOY option set CI_DEPLOY|update proc path for kind cluster using in CI|- ESTIMATOR_SIDECAR_DEPLOY|patch estimator sidecar and corresponding ConfigMap to kepler daemonset|- MODEL_SERVER_DEPLOY|deploy model server and corresponding ConfigMap to kepler daemonset|- TRAIN_DEPLOY|patch online-trainer sidecar to model server| MODEL_SERVER_DEPLOY option set

 Following options are available for Redfish client, you can set them as environment variables of kepler-exporter.
 They affect all of Redfish access from Kepler Exporter.